Moderate Democrats close ranks as Buttigieg, Klobuchar endorse Biden

 Asked at a Fox News town hall if a contested convention lay in his path to the nomination, Bloomberg said: "That is the way that it would work I would guess."
 The Super Tuesday contests offer the biggest one-day haul of the 1,991 delegates needed to win the party's nomination at its national convention in July, with about 1,357 delegates, or nearly one-third of the total number, up for grabs.

 Bloomberg and Biden have emerged as the main contenders for the votes of moderate Democrats, while Sanders, a senator from Vermont, is the progressive front-runner nationally, eclipsing Warren.
-BIDEN'S MOMENTUM
+At a rally on Klobuchar's home turf in Minnesota on Monday night, he was gracious to his former rivals who endorsed Biden, praising Klobuchar as a hard worker and calling Buttigieg's candidacy historic.

+"Tonight I want to open the door to Amy's supporters, to Pete's supporters," Sanders said.
+"I know there are political differences but I also know that virtually all of Amy's supporters and Pete's supporters understand that we have got to move towards a government that believes in justice and not greed."

 Endorsements of the former vice president from elected officials and community leaders poured in on Monday.
 Backing from Ohio Democrats including Representative Marcia Fudge and former Cincinnati Mayor Mark Mallory added to endorsements from Senator Tim Kaine and state House of Delegates Majority Leader Charniele Herring of Virginia.